aargeta/BallsAI/README.md

 2. **Rate Limit Management**:
    - Includes rate limit checks to avoid hitting Twitter’s API limits.
-   - Implements an exponential backoff strategy when rate limits are exceeded (waits 15 minutes before retrying).
+   - Displays the next available action time when rate limits are reached.

-3. **Countdown Timer**:
+3. **Timer and Input Separation**:
-   - Displays a live countdown to the next action in the terminal.
+   - Displays a live countdown to the next action in the terminal without overlapping with manual input prompts.

 4. **Manual Push Commands**:
    - Trigger tweets or replies manually from the terminal.